The Best Cutting Boards, According to Home Cooks

 Consider added conveniences.

-Many cutting boards are simple rectangular slabs, but a few subtle details can work in your favor to make the chopping process less of a mess.
+Many cutting boards are simple rectangular slabs, but a few subtle details can work in your favor to make chopping ingredients less of a mess.

 Shop from top picks.

 Whether you’ve decided to pursue a plastic, bamboo, or wood option, we’ve rounded up the best cutting board in each material to shave time off of your shopping trip.
-Not only do these combine some of the most-wanted features outlined above, but each one has been highly ranked by consumers and rated by independent reviewers as the best buys for your money.
+Not only do these combine some of the most-wanted features outlined above, but each one has been highly ranked by consumers as the best buys for your money.

-Home Depot shoppers are big fans of this classic wood cutting board made by Catskill Craftsmen from sustainably harvested Northern hardwood grown in the United States.
-Reversible and durable, the 1-¼”-thick slab runs 17 by 23 inches, offering plenty of space to cut a handful of produce or several pounds of meat at once.
-The rectangular board must be hand-washed and should be conditioned with food-grade mineral oil a few times a year if used frequently.
-Available at The Home Depot.
+This classic wood cutting board made by Catskill Craftsmen comes from sustainably harvested Northern hardwood grown in the United States.
+Reversible and durable, the 1¼-inch-thick slab runs 17 by 23 inches, offering plenty of space to cut a handful of produce or several pounds of meat at once.
+The 3.8-star rectangular board must be hand-washed and should be conditioned with food-grade mineral oil a few times a year if used frequently.
+Available on Amazon.

-Amazon shoppers can’t get enough of this grooved plastic cutting board from OXO, which received 4.4 out of 5 stars for its dishwasher-safe properties and petite size.
-The ½”-thick polypropylene board measures 10-½ by 14-½ inches, small enough to slip into most drawers for storage between uses.
+This grooved plastic cutting board from OXO earns 4.3 out of 5 stars for its dishwasher-safe properties and petite size.
+The ½-inch-thick polypropylene board measures 10-½ by 14-½ inches, small enough to slip into most drawers for storage between uses.
 This lightweight model features nonslip edges (hence the “Good Grips” name), a trench to catch liquids, and tapered handles for easy moving around the kitchen.
 Plus, its affordable price point means it won’t be hard on your wallet to replace once or twice a year.
 Available on Amazon.

-If you’re looking for replacing all of your boards at once, the team at The Spruce deemed this versatile three-piece set to be the best bamboo option on the market.
+If you’re looking for replacing all of your boards at once, this versatile three-piece set can do it.
 Its three sizes—9-½ by 13 inches, 9-½ by 11 inches, and 6 by 8 inches—allow home chefs to separate sliced meat from chopped produce from finely diced herbs during meal prep.
 Then, after dinner, the nonabsorbent (i.e., stain-resistant) Moso bamboo surfaces can be easily hand-washed.
-Together, that winning combination of sustainable sourcing, durability, and natural good looks earned the set 3.7 out of 5 stars from more than 2,700 Amazon reviewers.
+Together, that winning combination of sustainable sourcing, durability, and natural good looks earned the set 3.8 out of 5 stars from more than 2,700 Amazon reviewers.
 Available on Amazon.